Still in doubts which of the airbrush compressors to buy? We hope this brief air compressor buying guide will help you to make a good choice.

 - Diaphragm air compressors or hobbyist models

 which are the most common type.
 These compressors are a good choice for beginners who don't need paint large areas.
 They are portable, durable, and reliable but not for the continuous use.
 Such compressors usually deliver pressure up to 40 psi what makes them a perfect match for small hobby projects, e.g. for modeling.

 as already comes from the name these are compressors with pistons.
-There can be one or two of them, depending on it you'll get larger or smaller amount of compressed air.
+There can be one or two of them, depending on this you'll get a larger or smaller amount of compressed air.
 They are

 more powerful than diaphragm compressors and can work with several airbrushes or you can just run the compressor longer with one airbrush.
-For the better control of air flow, you can use an air regulator with your compressor.
-Such regulators may come with a moisture trap that will keep moisture and small particles away from the compressed air line, especially helpful when the air is of a high level of humidity.
+For the better control of airflow, you can use an air regulator with your compressor.
+Such regulators may come with a moisture trap that will keep moisture and small particles away from the compressed air line.
+They are especially helpful when the air is of a high level of humidity.